eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

 the `configureModelElement` method takes as an optional last parameter an object containing arrays for `enabled` and `disabled` features containing Symbols representing those features.
 Through this, we can disable default functionality like dragging or selecting nodes and add functionality, either custom or loaded through other non-default modules.

 ## Creating custom components
 As described previously Sprotty uses inversifyJs for dependency injection.
-That means when creating own feature, views, etc. we have to use it too.
+That means that when creating custom features, views, etc. we have to use it too.
-As an example lets look at Sprottys `PolylineEdgeView`.
+As an example let's look at Sprotty's `PolylineEdgeView`.

 ```Typescript
 @injectable()